Wolfenstein (2009 video game): Plot

-Shortly after the move, Caroline Becker is captured and held in a nearby castle.
-Blazkowicz helps the Kreisau Circle stage a rescue mission.
-He confronts Zetta's replacement, Obergruppenführer Wilhelm "Deathshead" Strasse, who is eager for revenge after Blazkowicz destroyed his Übersoldat-program in Return to Castle Wolfenstein.
-During a struggle, Caroline appears to be killed by Hans Grosse, Deathshead's henchman.
+Shortly after the move, Caroline Becker is captured and held in a nearby castle, and Blazkowicz helps the Kreisau Circle stage a rescue mission.
+He confronts Zetta's replacement, Obergruppenführer Wilhelm "Deathshead" Strasse, who is eager for revenge after Blazkowicz destroyed his Übersoldat-program.
+(Note: As depicted in Return to Castle Wolfenstein) Caroline appears to be killed by Hans Grosse, Deathshead's henchman.
 Upon Blazkowicz's return to Isenstadt, Stefan Kriege informs him that he has killed his brother, Anton, thinking he was the mole and betrayed both Blazkowicz and Caroline.
-Blazkowicz then finds out that a Nazi superweapon, powered by Black Sun energy, is about to be fired at the city from a zeppelin that has been hovering over the city since Blazkowicz first arrived in Isenstadt.
-He boards the airship, where he discovers that Dr. Alexandrov was the real traitor all along.
-Alexandrov's treachery is rewarded only by an execution at the hand of Hans Grosse.
-In order to prepare the weapon, Deathshead and Grosse enter the Black Sun through a portal that Nazi scientists had excavated and reassembled.
-Blazkowicz jumps in after them.
-In the Black Sun, he encounters Hans Grosse guarding the machine that powers Deathshead's superweapon.
-Grosse greets him in a mechanical suit outfitted with two chainguns (recreating his earlier appearance in Wolfenstein 3D), and a Thule Medallion identical to Blazkowicz's.
-Blazkowicz kills Grosse by jamming the Nachtsonne crystals from his medallion into Grosse's.
-He then destroys the machine, but Deathshead flees through the portal before B.J. can capture him.
-The explosion takes out the portal and destabilizes the zeppelin, effectively destroying all ways of accessing the Black Sun Dimension.
-B.J. grabs onto a parachute and leaps from the railing.
-Shortly afterward, the zeppelin falls from the sky and B.J. witnesses as it crashes into the distant castle, severely damaging the castle in a giant series of explosions.
+Blazkowicz then discovers that a Nazi superweapon, powered by Black Sun energy, is about to be fired at Isendtadt from an overhead zeppelin.
+He boards the ship and discovers that Dr. Alexandrov was the real traitor, but Grosse executes Alexandrov.

+Deathshead and Grosse enter the Black Sun dimension and are followed by Blazkowicz, where he encounters Hans Grosse guarding the machine that powers Deathshead's superweapon.
+Grosse, who is outfitted in a battlesuit and an identical Thule Medallion, is defeated by Blazkowicz.
+He then destroys the machine, but Deathshead flees through the portal before he can be captured.
+The ensuing explosion destroys the portal and destabilizes the zeppelin, effectively destroying all access points to the Black Sun dimension.
+Blazkowicz escapes via parachute and watches as the zeppelin destroys the castle.

 In a post-credits cutscene, a wounded Deathshead is seen clambering out of the burning zeppelin and castle debris, screaming in frustration.